kiwari-engineering/chataja-samplebot-python/README.md

 $ ngrok http 5000
 ```

-* Register your webhook url by copy your ngrok https url from CLI at [Kiwari User Dashboard Profile](https://qisme.qiscus.com/app/kiwari-prod)
+* Register your webhook url by copy your ngrok https url from CLI, then input it to `Chatbot Builder`

 * Enjoy!